miracl/sample-mobile-app-ios/DVSSample/README.md

 <img src="Docs/view-co-id.png" width="400">

 Once you have the company id, open the `DVSSample⁩/⁨DVSSample⁩/⁨model⁩/Config.m` and replace the placeholder text with the correct parameters as follows:<br />
-The `companyId` method needs to return the company identifier.
+The `companyId` method needs to return the company identifier.<br />
 The `accessCodeServiceBaseUrl` method should return the url of your demo web app (configured using the web SDK, as per the [previous section](#create-a-demo-web-app-to-act-as-a-backend-service).

 <img src="Docs/config-m.png" width="400">